-This degree is also open to those with non-traditional qualifications.
+The BSc degree is also open to those with non-traditional qualifications.
 If you successfully complete two specified Level 4 modules, you can automatically progress with the credit obtained onto the full BSc degree.
-Further details are available at: london.ac.uk/computer-science
+Further details are available at: Iondon.ac.uk/computer-science